 Return codes are based on the success of the program.
-0 means no error occurred, otherwise see the appendix for a list of error codes.
+0 means no error occured, otherwise see the appendix for a list of error codes.

-You may also place the command line completely in a text file and set it as input to pstill.exe:
+PStill/Win version 1.55.4 and later allow to place the command line in a file and give this file as input to pstill.exe